facelessuser/wcmatch/docs/src/markdown/glob.md

 ```

 `raw_escape` will take a raw string in the above format and resolve character escapes and escape the path as if it was
 a normal string.
-Notice to do this, we must treat literal Window's path backslashes as an escaped backslash.
+Notice to do this, we must treat literal Windows' path backslashes as an escaped backslash.

 ```pycon3
 >>> glob.escape('folder\\El Ni\u00f1o', unix=False)